Meet HTMLGuy: Shane StebnerWhat can you do?

 I can proudly say that I have:

-- Steadily improved as a programmer for almost a decade
+- Steadily improved as a programmer for over a decade

 - Been a leader and source of knowledge to my peers